-This is a transcription of part four of our video series, Investigating Mortgage Notes.
+This is a transcription of part four of our video series, Investing Mortgage Notes.
+In this video, we discuss alternatives to investing in mortgage notes and the advantages and disadvantages of those investments.

 Welcome back.
 This is the fourth in our series of podcasts regarding investing in mortgage notes.